Interested in submitting to this journal?

 The primary aim of the journal is to publish original articles with high scientific and ethical quality and serve as a good example of medical publications in the region.
 The AJTES believes that the quality of publication will lead to the progress of medical sciences and healthcare.

-The Editorial Board of the AJTES and the Publisher adheres to the principles of the International Council of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the Committee on Publication Ethics (COPE), the US National Library of Medicine (NLM), the US Office of Research Integrity (ORI), the European Association of Science Editors (EASE), the International Society of Managing and Technical Editors (ISMTE).
+The Editorial Board of the AJTES and the Publisher adhere to the principles of the International Council of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Council of Science Editors (CSE), the Committee on Publication Ethics (COPE), the US National Library of Medicine (NLM), the US Office of Research Integrity (ORI), the European Association of Science Editors (EASE), the International Society of Managing and Technical Editors (ISMTE).
 The editor-in-chief has full authority over the editorial and scientific content of the AJTES and the timing of publication of the content.

 All articles submitted for publication are strictly reviewed for their adherence to the following criteria: